 5. Timing of Submissions: Institutions should follow the calendar/timeline available on the USM-Capital Planning webpage, which accompanies the budget instructions.
 For the State CIP, the budget cycle is pre-determined by State budget submission requirements.
 Similarly, for the SFCP, projects should be submitted during the regular budget cycle similar to the CIP.
 Only in exceptional circumstances should SFCP requests be made out-of-cycle.

-When in doubt regarding appropriate path, please feel free to reach out to a member of the USM Office of Capital Planning.
+\\When in doubt regarding appropriate path, please feel free to reach out to the Office of Capital Planning.\\

 B. BOARD OF REGENTS' BUDGET REQUIREMENTS